agencyenterprise/point-sdk-capacitor/docs/GettingStarted.md

 }
 ```

-> Note: The setUserToken function automatically triggers a Latest Data sync and also Historical Data sync if it's the first usage during that session.
-Refer to <doc:PointHealthKit> for more information about uploading data.
+> The setUserToken function automatically triggers a Latest Data sync and also Historical Data sync if it's the first usage during that session.
+Refer to [Health Kit](PointHealthKit.md) for more information about uploading data.

-> Note: For more details about user authentication, refer to [Authenticating Users](AuthenticatingUsers.md)
+> For more details about user authentication, refer to [Authenticating Users](AuthenticatingUsers.md)

 ## Collecting and uploading samples

-Use the <doc:PointHealthKit> to collect and upload health samples and basic user data to Point Database.
+Use the [Point Health Kit](PointHealthKit.md) functions to collect and upload health samples and basic user data to Point Database.

 ## Retrieving user data and generated metrics

-Use the <doc:PointAPI> to retrieve user data and generated metrics such as recommendations, trends, workouts, health metrics and more.
+Use the [Point Health Service](PointAPI.md) functions to retrieve user data and generated metrics such as recommendations, trends, workouts, health metrics and more.